adapter00/LeapPainting/README.md

 -> Painting With Some FingerGestures

--> Change Color and LineWidth With FingetGesture
+-> Change Color and LineWidth With FingerGesture

 -> Delete Line With HandGesture